-- Landscape, Geomorphology and Topography: The Proposed CBC will begin between 50mOD and 60mOD on the southern side of Liffey Valley and will gradually fall towards the City Centre, terminating at Heuston Station where the topography is <10mOD.
-Corine Land Cover 2018 classifies the land use as discontinuous urban fabric, industrial use and leisure use from Lucan to Islandbridge, to continuous urban fabric closer to the City Centre; - Soils and Subsoils: The Teagasc soils map (Teagasc 2019) shows that most of the soils in the study area are classified as made ground with some significant pockets of fine loamy drift with limestones and siliceous stones.
-These can be seen north and south of the N4 National Road in the Woodville, Ballyowen, Fonthill areas and in the Phoenix Park.
-There are also deposits of alluvium along the River Liffey.
-The GSI Quaternary mapping (subsoils) (GSI 2019) shows that the majority of the study area is underlain by urban ground, with some areas underlain by till derived from limestone, with gravels and alluvium associated with the River Liffey; - Bedrock Geology: The 1:100,000 GSI bedrock geology map (GSI 2019) indicates that the study area is underlain by the following Carboniferous formations: Waulsortian Limestone, Tober Colleen and Lucan formations.
-The depth to bedrock ranges from 0mbgl to 30mbgl; - Hydrogeology: The GSI Groundwater resources (Aquifers) map (GSI 2019) shows that the study area is underlain by a Locally Important Aquifer and a Poor Aquifer.
+- Landscape, Geomorphology and Topography: The Proposed CBC will begin between 50mOD and 60mOD and will gradually fall until to R108 High Street where the elevation is <10mOD.
+Corine Land Cover 2018 classifies the land use as discontinuous urban fabric to continuous urban fabric with pockets of artificial (industrial use and green urban areas); - Soils and Subsoils: The Teagasc soils map (Teagasc 2019) shows that most of the soils in the study area are classified as made ground with pockets of fine loamy drift with Limestones and siliceous stones found surrounding the Liffey Valley Shopping Centre until the R833 Ballyfermot Road and in the Phoenix Park.
+There are also significant Alluvial and Gravel deposits along the banks of the River Liffey.
+The GSI Quaternary mapping (subsoils) (GSI 2019) shows that the study area is underlain by glacial till, with gravels and alluvium associated with the banks of the River Liffey;

+- Bedrock Geology: The 1:100,000 GSI bedrock geology map (GSI 2019) indicates that the study area is underlain by the following Carboniferous formations: Waulsortian Limestone, Tober Colleen and Lucan formations.
+The depth to bedrock ranges from 0mbgl to 25mbgl; - Hydrogeology: The GSI Groundwater resources (Aquifers) map (GSI 2019) shows that the study area is underlain by a Locally Important Aquifer and a Poor Aquifer.
 The groundwater vulnerability is variable throughout the study area.
-There are a number of groundwater wells and springs indicated within the study area according to the GSI Groundwater Wells and Springs dataset (GSI 2019); - Designated Sites: There are four County Geological Sites (GSI 2019) and one proposed Natural Heritage Area (pNHA) (NPWS 2019) within the study area; - Possible Sources of Contamination and Unsuitable Material: There are a number of historic pits and quarries, and two historic mills associated with the River Camac within the study area.
+There are a number of groundwater wells and springs indicated within the study area according to the GSI Groundwater Wells and Springs dataset (GSI 2019); - Designated Sites: There are 12 County Geological Sites (GSI 2019) and three proposed Natural Heritage Areas (pNHAs) (NPWS 2019) within the study area; - Possible Sources of Contamination and Unsuitable Material: There are a number of historic pits and quarries, and a number of historic industries (mainly mills) within the study area.
 There are several facilities within the study area that are either currently licensed or previously licensed with the EPA for waste, industrial emissions and integrated pollution control (EPA 2019d).
-Considering the urban fabric of the study area there is likely to be some sources of contamination within the made ground throughout the study area; and

-• Economic Geology: The crushed rock aggregate potential within the study area is typically moderate to low from Palmerstown towards Islandbridge (GSI 2019).
-However, in areas of shallower rock it increases to very high and can be seen in the Lucan, Hermitage, Astagob and Ballyowen areas.
-Along the course of the River Liffey the aggregate potential is typically moderate to very high.
+Considering the urban fabric of the study area there is likely to be some sources of contamination within the made ground throughout the study area; and - Economic Geology: The crushed rock aggregate potential within the study area is low to moderate from Palmerstown towards the City Centre (GSI 2019).
+However, in areas of shallower rock the aggregate potential is very high (Lucan, Hermitage, Astagob and Ballyowen areas).
+Along the course of the River Liffey the aggregate potential is typically moderate-very high.
 There are no active pits, mines or quarries within the study area.
-There are some mineral localities indicated by the GSI within the study area, iron deposits in Laracon Lucan, limestone at Palmerstown and lead at Palmerstown.
-There is a considerable amount of deep well drained soils, as seen in the areas of Ballyowen, Fonthill, Brooklawn, Castleknock and the Phoenix Park.
-Some of these soils may possibly be suitable for agriculture.
+There are some mineral localities indicated by the GSI within the study area, including limestone at Palmerstown, lead at Palmerstown and clay/brick in Crumlin.
+There are considerable amounts of deep well drained soils in Ballyowen, Fonthill, Brooklawn, Castleknock and the Phoenix Park, some of which may be suitable for agriculture.